SakibAbsar/End-to-End-Multi-Task-Communication-System/README.md

 Validation Error Rate:The model’s error rate during training and validation is plotted to evaluate its learning efficiency for each task.
 6. Key Findings and Simulation Results:
 The project demonstrates several important insights regarding cooperative multi-task semantic communication:
-Cooperative Encoding: The CU encoder’s presence significantly improves task execution performance when a statistical relationship exists between tasks, reducing error rates and enhancing task accuracy.
+Cooperative Encoding: The encoder’s presence significantly improves task execution performance when a statistical relationship exists between tasks, reducing error rates and enhancing task accuracy.
 Task Interference: Cooperative multi-task processing is not universally beneficial.
 When tasks are independent or exhibit no statistical relationship, cooperative processing can lead to performance degradation.
 NOMA Communication: The project validates that NOMA-based superposition enhances communication efficiency, allowing simultaneous multi-task processing over a shared wireless channel.
 7. Technical Implementation Details: